kubernetes-retired/heapster/README.md

 **Step 1: Setup Kube cluster**

 Fork the Kubernetes repository and [turn up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes-new#contents), if you haven't already.
 Make sure kubecfg.sh is exported.
+By default, [cAdvisor](https://github.com/google/cadvisor) runs as a Pod on all nodes using a [static manifest file](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/cluster/saltbase/salt/cadvisor/cadvisor.manifest#L1) that is distributed via salt.
+Make sure that it is running on port 4194 on all nodes.

 **Step 2: Start a Pod with Influxdb, grafana and elasticsearch**